Sann5/ultra-prot/README.md

 *Disclaimer: the following statement relfects my personal opinion and mine only ("my" referring to the author of this repo).*

-The papar spends a significant ammount of using their method test applications, only to confirm what is already thought to be known.
+The papar spends a significant ammount of "space" demonstrating applications of their method, only to confirm what is currently already thought to be known.
 I would have spent more effort and content on benchmarking the method.

 ## Usage